mikeyamadeo/node-express-tutorial/README.md

 })
 ```

-Now if we go to port 5000 ([http://localhost:5000/](http://localhost:5000/) on local machine) we should expect to see the `pokemon gif app` we saw before but with no pokemon gifs.
+Now if we run `node api-server.js` again and go to port 5000 ([http://localhost:5000/](http://localhost:5000/) on local machine) we should expect to see the `pokemon gif app` we saw before but with no pokemon gifs.
 Notice we don't need to be at the `index.html` endpoint.
 Express is smart enought to check index.html by default.

+Note: it's ok to have a server running on two different ports, which will be the case if you choose not to delete your server built with node's http module.

 ##### 3. Set up a `/pokemon` endpoint that returns the pokemon data